sagawatatsuya/ReactionT5v2/README.md

 If your dataset is very specific and different from ORD's data, ReactionT5 may not predict well.
 In that case, you can fine-tune ReactionT5 on your dataset.
 From our study, ReactionT5's performance drastically improved its performance by fine-tuning using relatively small data (100 reactions).

 ### Task: Forward
 Specify your training and validation data used for fine-tuning and run the following command.
-The code expects these data to contain columns named 'REACTANT', 'REAGENT', and 'PRODUCT'; each has SMILES information.
+The code expects train and valid data that contain columns named 'REACTANT', 'REAGENT', and 'PRODUCT'; each has SMILES information.
 If there is no reagent information, fill in the blank with ' '.
 For multiple compounds, concatenate them with ".".
 ```
 cd task_forward
 python finetune.py \